Promotion of DE&I

 Our group, as a corporate group operating in countries and regions around the world, appoints local talents to the positions of representative (president) and key managerial positions in each of our overseas entities, including the U.S. and Europe.
 The representatives (president) of Wacoal Hong Kong Co., Ltd. and Philippine Wacoal Corp. are served by female.
 We will continue to hire diverse local talents regardless of nationality and promote them to key managerial positions in order to expand our business from the customer's perspective and strengthen our competitive advantage in the overseas markets.

 Our group is working to improve the working environment and provides work support by conducting training so that everyone is able to work proactively, and through individual interviews to listen to their opinions.
-In addition, we actively cooperate with external support organizations to gain experts’ knowledge to provide retention support.
+In addition, we actively cooperate with external support organizations to gain experts' knowledge, and provide support to relevant persons for retention support and conduct training for all employees to promote the understanding of disabilities.
 In February 2018, Wacoal I Next Corp. was founded to promote the employment of people with disabilities and to create opportunities for their active participation.
 In December 2018, the company was certified as a special subsidiary under the Employment Promotion Act for Persons with Disabilities.

 Wacoal I Next Corp. has adopted flexible working styles that facilitate the development of skills of individual employees without limiting the scope of the work, such as "multi-tasking" where an employee is responsible for multiple tasks, and "work sharing" where multiple employees undertake parts of a larger task, with the aim to create a workplace where each and every employee can have a sense of fulfillment and growth.
 It is necessary for a company to satisfy legal employment quotas; however, we don't see those as just numerical targets.
 Under the mutual trust advocated by Wacoal, we will contribute to the realization of a society that takes advantage of diversity by working as the group to create a workplace where everyone can play an active role for development.